ErsatzHitman/Sorting-Visualiser/README.md

    - Click "Merge Sort" to observe the merge sort algorithm.
    - Click "Quick Sort" to experience the quick sort algorithm.
    - Click "Bubble Sort" to visualize the bubble sort algorithm.
+   - Click "Selection Sort" to visualize the bubble sort algorithm.
+   - Click "Insertion Sort" to visualize the bubble sort algorithm.

 ## How it Works